 Each of us plays a role in a safe reopening and we thank you for your cooperation.
 Social distancing, face masks, and additional health and safety precautions are critical and will be required to visit the Museum.

-The Museum will first reopen for members, then to the general public, resuming standard hours, including Art After Hours with the Museum open until 8:00 p.m. on Fridays.
+The Museum will reopen to the general public general public Saturday, September 5, resuming standard hours.
 We look forward to seeing you again at the Museum!

 Public Grand Reopening

 The Museum is thanking San Diego first responders and frontline workers* by offering free Museum admission through November 14, 2020.